Asiatic Lily: How To Care For Asiatic Lilies

 They are the first lilies of the season to flower (early summer), and they multiply fast.

-Deep History Of Asiatic Lily Flowers From Ancient Egypt To China
+Deep History Of Asian Lily Flowers From Ancient Egypt To China

 The history of the Asiatic lilies runs deep.
-Painted flowers of the Asiatic lily were found adorning the walls of ancient Egyptian pyramids.
+Painted flowers of the Asian lily flowers were found adorning the walls of ancient Egyptian pyramids.

 Chinese paintings with the lily found their way into the power circle of Louis XIV.